ZimbiX/youtube-fast-fullscreen-toggle/README.md

 Technical detail:

 This bug's been present for years now, and I got so sick of it that I spent one night experimenting to find a way to avoid it - and I found one!
-The extra HTML content on the page (playlist, recommendations, comments, description, likes, etc.) is pretty heavy, and when you toggle fullscreen, YouTube moves it around, which ends up incuring a fair bit of processing.
+The extra HTML content on the page (playlist, recommendations, comments, description, likes, etc.) is pretty heavy, and when you toggle fullscreen, YouTube moves it around in the DOM, which ends up incuring a fair bit of processing.
 I've worked out that it's significantly faster to hide that extra content before transitioning, then display it again afterwards once it's reached its new position.

 Before: